DataCampM2DSSAF/suivi-ASHRAE-FI/README.md

 ### Professors:  Pr.
 Agathe GUILLOUX and Pr.
 Simon BUSSY

+## Repository :
+This repository contains the code and documentation of our work on the kaggle project ASHRAE - Great Energy Predictor III.

 ### Students: Mamadou Kanoute , Imad Bouhou , Ibrahima BA

 ## Project Description :
-The main question about this project is:

-How much does it cost to cool a skyscraper in the summer?

-We know that it is a lot, and not just in dollars, but in environmental impact.

-But thankfully, significant investments are being made to improve building efficiencies to reduce costs and emissions.
-The question is, are the improvements working?
-That’s where you come in.
-Under pay-for-performance financing, the building owner makes payments based on the difference between their real energy consumption and what they would have used without any retrofits.
-The latter values have to come from a model.
-Current methods of estimation are fragmented and do not scale well.
-Some assume a specific meter type or don’t work with different building types.
+Computing the value of energy efficiency improvements is difficult because we can't truly know how much energy a building would have used without improvements.
+Therefore, the best solution is to build counterfactual models that predict the building’s pre-retrofit energy use rate in the post-retrofit period and to compare the value obtained with the real value in hand to know if the improvement made were efficient in lowering the energy consumption.

 ## The project's Goal

-In this project we'll develop accurate models of metered building energy usage in the following areas: chilled water, electric, hot water, and steam meters.
+In this project we'll develop accurate models to predict metered building energy usage in the following areas: chilled water, electric, hot water, and steam meters.
 The data comes from over 1,000 buildings over a three-year timeframe.
 With better estimates of these energy-saving investments, large scale investors and financial institutions will be more inclined to invest in this area to enable progress in building efficiencies.